 We saw some very intense free solo climbing in Point Break (2015).
 It was the seventh ordeal of the Ozaki 8 (Master of 6 Lives), in which Bodhi and Utah scaled Angel Falls with no climbing gear.
 And, of course, you were asked to suspend all logic completely when they jumped OFF that cliff and survived with little more than cuts and bruises.
 But we won’t go there…

-Climbing boots may be a size smaller than your regular footwear because the tightness assists with foot placements and climbing ability.
+Climbing shoes may be a size smaller than your regular footwear because the tightness assists with foot placements and climbing ability.
 Chalk is a drying agent; it helps reduce sweat on your hands and helps your grip.

 Protective gear includes climbing rope, harnesses, carabiners and belay devices.
 Some rock climbers also wear climbing helmets to protect from falling rocks and head injuries.

 In Canada, Mountain Equipment Coop (MEC) is arguably the most popular provider of rock climbing equipment.
-In the United States, MEC’s cross-border rival Recreational Equipment (REI) fills the same role.
+In the United States, MEC’s cross-border rival Recreational Equipment Inc (REI) fills the same role.